awulkan/FlexNav/README.md

 ### [Check out the demo](http://flexnav.bitballoon.com/)

 ## What is it?
 FlexNav is a fixed responsive navbar made with flexbox.
 Its purpose is to be easy to add to your site, simply by copying the css file and the html navigation.
+It's also made to be lightweight, meaning no jQuery or other unnecessary stuff.
 I created this navbar for my own use so that I didn't have to go through the pain of making a new responsive navbar for every site.

 ## How do I use it?
 It's really simple to get started, all you need to do is to copy the **flexnav.css** and **script.js** file and put it into your own site.
 After that you copy this HTML: